 A nice, large portion of lobster-flavored risotto that was well-executed, but nothing exceptional.

 We were a little disappointed with the short rib, especially after the waiter said it was fantastic.
 The presentation was pretty minimal - it arrived in a small bowl with some pickled veggies, and it was slightly overcooked.

-Again, along with the seasons, Sfoglia changes up their dessert menu.
-All cooked desserts must be ordered in advance when ordering your meal.
+Again, Sfoglia changes up their dessert menu seasonally.
+All cooked desserts must be ordered in advance, when ordering your meal.
 Do it!
 They don’t disappoint.